MooersLab/MooersLab/README.md

 ## LaTeX related
 Note that I currently write alot in Emacs on 750words.com via GhostText.
-I configured atomicchrome to go to LaTeX mode when GhostText connects to 750words.
+I configured the atomic-chrome package for Emacs to go into LaTeX mode when GhostText connects to 750words.
 I can also use Emacs to write and edit text in Overleaf via atomic-chrome and GhostText.
-This is a very cool way of extending Emacs to websites with weaker editors.
+This is a very cool way of extending Emacs to websites that have weaker support for editing text.

 - [latex-emacs29 configuration](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Gnu Emacs version 29.0.5.
 This is the current release version of Gnu Emacs.
 Includes org-mode configuration.
 - [latex-emacs28 configuration](https://github.com/MooersLab/latexemacs28/blob/main/README.md) Similar to above but for Gnu Emacs version 28.